Clay10J/dotfiles/README.md

 This will:

-- Install essential tools (git, curl, gpg)
+- Install essential tools (git, gpg)
 - Install chezmoi
 - Initialize and apply the dotfiles configuration
 - Create SSH files from your 1Password keys